-Fall convocation is the first, formal celebration that opens each new academic year at Case Western Reserve University.
-It's an annual event that occurs in late August, during the first week of the fall semester, and stands as a bookend to commencement.
-This annual event features an academic procession and a keynote speaker.
+Fall Convocation is the formal celebration that opens each new academic year at Case Western Reserve University.
+Held in late August during the first week of the fall semester, Fall Convocation stands as a bookend to commencement.

 The event begins with a procession of the university's leadership, faculty, emeriti, delegates and banner guard in academic regalia into Severance Hall.
 Once the community has congregated, the ceremony, which features a keynote speaker, begins and is followed by a reception on campus.

 Fall Convocation will be held Wednesday, August 29, 2018 at 4:45 p.m. at Severance Hall.
 The event is open to all.